Generating Preview Tables for Entity Graphs: Optimal Previews under Size and Distance Constraints

-\begin{proposition} Given previews $\mathcal{P}_1, \mathcal{P}_2 \in \mathbb{P}$, if $\mathcal{P}_1 \supseteq \mathcal{P}_2$, then $S(\mathcal{P}_1)\geq S(\mathcal{P}_2)$. \end{proposition} \begin{proposition} Given preview tables $T_1, T_2 \in \mathbb{T}$, if $T_1.key = T_2.key$ and $T_1.nonkey \supseteq T_2.nonkey$, then $S(T_1)\geq S(T_2)$. \end{proposition} By the above propositions, a preview's score is maximized when it includes as many tables and attributes as possible.
-However, the purpose of having a preview is to help users attain a quick understanding of data and thus a preview must fit into a limited display space.
+By the above propositions, a preview's score is maximized when it includes as many tables and attributes as possible.
+However, a preview must fit into a limited display space, due to constraints posed by mobile devices and desktop monitors.
 Therefore the size and the goodness score of a preview present a tradeoff.
 Considering the tradeoff, we enforce a constraint on preview size, given by a pair of integers $(k,n)$, where $k$ is the number of allowed preview tables and $n$ is the number of allowed non-key attributes in the tables.
+Their values may be either manually chosen by interactive users or automatically suggested based on the size of a display space.
 The previews satisfying the size constraint are called \emph{concise previews}.

+An alternative size constraint is a maximally allowed number of attributes per preview table.
+However, we do not consider such a constraint in this paper.
+We argue that forcing each preview table to have the same width can cause two problems---on the one hand, the allocated space for some preview tables may be wasted because they do not have as many important non-key attributes; on the other hand, the fixed space is insufficient for other preview tables with more important non-key attributes.

-Furthermore, we consider enforcing an additional constraint on the pairwise distance between preview tables.
+Further, for obtaining either a coherent or a diverse preview, we enforce an additional constraint on the pairwise distance between preview tables.
 The distance between two preview tables $T_1$ and $T_2$ (denoted $dist(T_1, T_2)$) is the length of the shortest undirected path\footnote{ An undirected path in a directed graph is a path in which the edges are not all oriented in the same direction.} between their key attributes $T_1.key$ and $T_2.key$ in schema graph $G_s$.
 (Recall that the key attributes are vertices (i.e., entity types) in $G_s$.)
 For example, the distance between the two tables in Fig.~\ref{fig:preview} is $1$, which is the shortest path length between \etype{Film} and \etype{Film Actor} in the schema graph in Fig.~\ref{fig:scgraph}.
-Similarly, for two tables whose key attributes are \etype{Film} and \etype{Award}, their distance would be $2$.
+Similarly, for the two tables whose key attributes are \etype{Film} and \etype{Award}, their distance would be $2$.